 Great storytelling isn't an innate talent, or a national trait, or a product of having done cool stuff.
 Great storytelling is a skill.
-But when you do it right, it seems effortless.
+One you can get better at with practice.

 About Jeff Blundell